pryv/dev-site/source/customer-resources/pryv.io-infrastructure-procurement.md

 * Disk (space left on devices, iops read and write)
 * RAM (swapping activity, reserved, free)
 * Network Interfaces (Packets, Bytes, Errors)

-## Customer Resources

-Please consult our [customer-resources page](https://api.pryv.com/customer-resources/#documents) for additional documents that will help you make the most of your Pryv.io platform.

-## Support

-If you need additional support in designing your Pryv.io deployment, please contact your sales contact or

-sales@pryv.com.

-Happy Installing Pryv.io!
-Remember, we are there to help.
-Sincerely,